 Feline dysautonomia is characterized by widespread dysfunction of the autonomic nervous system.
-All breeds and age groups are susceptible.
-Feline dysautonomia was first reported in 1982 and initially became widespread in the UK (under the name Key-Gaskell syndrome); the incidence has declined considerably, but a few cases were recorded more recently in Europe, a few have been documented in North America, and sporadic cases have been seen in Dubai, New Zealand, and Venezuela.
+All breeds and age groups are susceptible, although the disease appears to be more common in younger cats.
+Feline dysautonomia was first reported in 1982 and initially became widespread in the UK (under the name Key-Gaskell syndrome).
+The incidence has declined considerably, but a few cases were recorded in Europe in the 1990s; sporadic cases have been seen in Dubai, New Zealand, and Venezuela; and a few cases have been reported in the USA, in eastern Kansas and western Missouri.
 The etiology is unknown.
 Dysautonomias in horses, dogs, rabbits, and hares share striking similarities to the condition in cats.

 Affected cats initially are anorectic and often have upper respiratory signs or transient diarrhea.
 The onset of more definite signs varies from peracute to chronic.
-The most common of these signs are dilated, nonresponsive pupils, ptosis, and third eyelid protrusion; a dry rhinarium; reduced lacrimal secretion; esophageal dysfunction with regurgitation; and constipation.
-Other signs include dry oral mucous membranes, prolapse of the nictitating membrane, bradycardia, and urinary or fecal incontinence.
+Failure of the autonomic system of the GI and urinary tracts can cause esophageal distention and/or dysfunction, gastric and bowel distention and hypomotility, and urinary bladder distention.
+Other common signs include dilated, nonresponsive pupils, ptosis, and third eyelid protrusion; a dry rhinarium; and reduced lacrimal secretion.
+In addition, dry oral mucous membranes, prolapse of the nictitating membrane, bradycardia, and urinary or fecal incontinence may be seen.
 These signs reflect both sympathetic and parasympathetic dysfunction, and there is a wide range in the severity of presenting signs.
-Somatic signs include anal areflexia.
-Pelvic limb proprioceptive deficits have been reported but should be carefully differentiated from paresis—ataxia is not a feature of dysautonomia in other species.
+A dilated anus is sometimes noted, but the underlying somatic lesion is undetermined.
 Clinical pathology findings are nonspecific.

 Definitive diagnosis depends on histopathologic examination of autonomic ganglia.
 Clinical confirmation may be aided by contrast radiography (including fluoroscopy) of the esophagus and by reduced lacrimal secretion (<5 mm/min when measured by the Schirmer tear test).
 Pilocarpine (0.1%) applied to the cornea causes profound miosis within 10–15 min due to denervation hypersensitivity but has no effect on a healthy cat.
 Dilute (0.5%) phenylephrine reverses the ptosis and protruding third eyelid.
 Although feline leukemia virus (FeLV, see Feline Leukemia Virus and Related Diseases) infection can cause both anisocoria and urinary incontinence, cats with dysautonomia usually show other clinical signs and are FeLV-negative.